Spring is in full bloom, and that means “April Snow” is at its peak. Pollen Season’s here.

 The smallest pollen particles are 5 to 10 microns.
-Large pollen particles are as big as 160 microns — about twice as big as a grain of sand.
+Larger ones are as big as 160 microns — about twice as big as a grain of sand.
 Because these particles are big, most of them will get stuck in our throat, nose and lungs, rather than being absorbed into our bloodstream, which smaller PM2.5 particles can do.

 PM10 particles like pollen can get stuck in our nose, throat, and lungs, causing irritation and inflammation.
 This leads to respiratory and cardiovascular problems which could cause higher mortality rates.

 It gets even worse for people with allergies or ‘hay fever,’ because these people get a second attack.
 Their body’s immune system overreacts to these particles, triggering cold-like symptoms and even asthma.